 River Cove in Village

-The sea turtle nesting season for Leatherback and Green turtles starts in February, but given that turtles don’t stick to schedules, there was still a good chance of seeing some early arrivals.
-I had seen leatherback and green turtles laying eggs before in Bioko Island, Equatorial Guinea, and I absolutely loved it.
-So, I was excited to possibly see some more of them in Suriname.
-As is so often the case in my travels during Covid, we are always the only tourists in most places we go, and we would have the entire turtle beach to ourselves.
-Since the tide had retreated, leaving our boat stranded on dry land now, we had to wait for it to return late at night.
-The night is also the best time to see turtles laying their eggs.
+The sea turtle nesting season for Leatherback and Green turtles typically begins in February, but since turtles don’t follow strict schedules, there was still hope to catch an early arrival.
+I had seen both species laying eggs before on Bioko Island in Equatorial Guinea and loved the experience, so I was eager to witness it again in Suriname.
+As usual, during Covid, we were the only tourists in most places, and we would have the entire turtle beach to ourselves.

 Kids playing in the river near the village